 Susan's Farm believes in farming to support wildlife and wildflowers, clean water, flood mitigation and to enhance the stunning Cumbrian landscape.
 This

-We are supported in this work through Natural England's Higher and Organic Environmental Stewardship Scheme.
+We are supported in this work through Natural England's Countryside Stewardship Scheme - Higher Tier.
 This enables and encourages us to farm with nature and

 also look after the woodland areas on the farm such as the coppiced woodland along the River Eden and the grazed wetland areas.
 The Stewardship Scheme also supports our education work both

 through the classroom Natural England funded at Houghton and the annual payments for our educational and care farming visits.
 More information on Natural England's work can found here.
-One of our Directors, Julia
+One of our Trustees, Julia

-Aglionby, is also a Board Member of Natural England.
+Aglionby, was a Board Member of Natural England from 2014-2019.